corda/corda/docs/source/protocol-state-machines.rst

   a price less than or equal to this, then the trade will go ahead.
 - ``typeToBuy: Class<out OwnableState>`` - the type of state that is being purchased.
 This is used to check that the sell side of the protocol isn't trying to sell us the wrong thing, whether by accident or on purpose.
-- ``sessionID: Long`` - the session ID that was handed to the seller in order to start the protocol.

 Alright, so using this protocol shouldn't be too hard: in the simplest case we can just create a Buyer or Seller with the details of the trade, depending on who we are.
 We then have to start the protocol in some way.
 Just